Gift-koech/Are-you-okay/ReadME.md

   * The API search response is only limited to a number of media houses.
   * THe API response  only gives back search resoponse to the following (thetimes,theeconomist ,guardian ,timesofindia)
-  * I inted to utilise a better API next time
+  * I inted to utilise a better API next time and include more interactivity